Do I need a passport to go to Canada or Mexico?

 How do I get a passport at the Quarryville Library?

 The Quarryville Library is a passport acceptance facility, receiving your application on behalf of the US Department of State.
-Please call (717) 786-1336 or email email@example.com to make an appointment and make sure that you have everything and everyone needed to complete your application.
+Please call (717) 786-1336 to make an appointment and make sure that you have everything and everyone needed to complete your application.
 Some things vary according to your circumstances.

-At your appointment, you will have your picture taken (if not supplied), then ID and citizenship documentation examined.
+At your appointment, you will have your picture taken, if you do not already have one, then ID and citizenship documentation will be examined.
 You will swear or affirm that your application information is true and correct, then you will sign your application and your ID will be documented.
 We will do our best to answer your questions.
 The Quarryville Library will then send your completed application to a designated address given by the US Department of State.
 Please note that passport processing times vary.
-Due to the number of passports in process, please allow 10-12 weeks for regular processing.
+Due to the number of passports in process, please allow 8-11 weeks for regular processing.